The Private Wealth & Private Client Review: Chile

 viii Withholding tax

 Under Chile's general tax regime, interests and services paid abroad are subject to a tax rate of 35 per cent.
 For royalties, the WHT rate is 30 per cent.
 In some cases, such rates may be reduced under local regulation or under a double taxation treaty scenario.
+For example, payments for software licences are subject to a reduced 15 per cent rate, but licences that are limited to use rights are exempt of WHT; instead, they are subject to 19 per cent VAT.

 In the case of interests, any amount paid or made available to a foreign creditor as interest derived from credits granted by foreign or international banks or foreign financial institutions may be subject to a final 4 per cent WHT, given some requirements are met.